 Like many business leaders and consumers, Paul Maass has noted how the term “supply chain” has moved to the forefront of economic conversations and research.

 However, his insight on the topic is keener and more hands-on than most observers.
-Maass is chief executive officer of Scoular, an Omaha-based company with deep involvement in supply chain business lines for 129 years.
-Scoular provides a wide range of services in the grain, feed, food ingredient and biofuels industries, including storage, processing, transportation and logistics.
+Maass is the chief executive officer of Scoular, an Omaha-based company with deep involvement in supply chain business lines for 129 years.
+Scoular provides a wide range of services in the grain, feed, food ingredient, and biofuel industries, including storage, processing, transportation, and logistics.
 The company has $6 billion in annual sales and operates globally through 100 offices and facilities.

 “We’re growing fast, providing safe and reliable supply chain solutions for our customers around the world,” Maass said, noting that Scoular is among the largest U.S. shippers of containers bound for foreign markets.

-While economic disruptions from the COVID-19 pandemic have touched most industries, they also have led to increased public awareness of how supply chains work.
+While economic disruptions from the COVID-19 pandemic have touched most industries, they have also increased public awareness of how supply chains work.

 “Never before has there been as much focus and reporting on supply chain issues,” Maass said.
 “It’s really a unique and dynamic time.”

 Before joining Scoular five years ago, Maass had 27 years of leadership experience with ConAgra, including serving as president of the Commercial Foods and Private Brands segments of ConAgra Foods (now known as Conagra Brands).